The Romantic Retreat of the Mountain

 Strolling through the center of Sintra is like traveling back in time.
 Narrow streets, lined with colorful houses and tiled façades, reveal a village full of charm and mystery, where historic cafés coexist with bookstores and artists’ studios.
 Few visitors know that Sintra is also the gateway to palaces and estates that seem straight out of a fairytale: the National Palace of Sintra, with its iconic conical chimneys, and the Pena Palace, one of the finest expressions of European Romanticism, enchant both inside and out, with exquisite decorations and breathtaking views over the mountains and the sea.

-In the surrounding areas, everyday life takes on new colors: from the trails of the Sintra Mountains, perfect for hiking and cycling, to the nearby coast, with beaches such as Praia da Adraga and Praia Grande, or unique spots like Cabo da Roca, all offering natural beauty and tranquility.
+In the surrounding area, everyday life takes on new colors, from the trails of the Serra de Sintra, ideal for hiking and biking, to the nearby coast, with beaches such as Praia da Adraga and Praia Grande, or unique places such as Cabo da Roca, which offer natural beauty and tranquility.

-The Sintra-Cascais Natural Park surrounds the village with cliffs, forests, and panoramic views.
-Amidst pine woods and lush gardens, visitors can discover the local biodiversity, from foxes and wild boars to rare birds.
-For sea lovers, the rocky coastline offers secluded spots and golden sandy beaches, perfect for relaxation or water sports.
-Every viewpoint in the mountains unveils a new palette of colors, making each sunset a memorable natural spectacle.
+nature The Sintra-Cascais Natural Park surrounds the town with cliffs, forests, and panoramic views.
+Among pine forests and gardens, you can discover the local biodiversity, from foxes and wild boars to rare birds.
+For sea lovers, the rocky coastline offers secluded coves and golden sandy beaches, ideal for contemplation or water sports.
+Each viewpoint in the mountains reveals a new palette of colors, making every sunset a memorable natural spectacle.

 Artisanal Heritage and Local Identity